CienDrs/Hardware_Software_compass/README.md

 # Hardware_Software_compass

+The file "soc_system_Lucien_Ewan.qar" contains the entire project in a compressed file.
+Download this file to run the project in your computer.

 This project is part of the Hardware/Software Platforms course given at the Faculty of Engineering of Mons in 2021. https://web.umons.ac.be/fpms/fr/